mitodl/mitx-grading-library/specifications.md

 })
 ```

-Our last example is for a math class, where we have a matrix that has two eigenvalues, and each eigenvalue has a corresponding eigenvector.
+Our last pair of examples are for a math class, where we have a matrix that has two eigenvalues, and each eigenvalue has a corresponding eigenvector.
 We start by grouping the eigenvalue and eigenvector boxes together, and then grade the groups in an unordered fashion.
 The eigenvectors are normalized, but have a sign ambiguity.
 A tuple contains both possible answers, and the grader will accept either of them.

 ```python
 grader = ListGrader({